Follow along as you walk through the Fort

 - Five pieces of the tea set given by James White to his wife in 1817

 The upper floor was primarily for sleeping and usually accommodated 10-12 family members.
 The beds include:

-· Note in particular the chamber pots of the day.
+- Note the chamber pots of the day

-Walking to the left when exiting the Main House, guests will see the well and behind it, the ash hopper where lye soap was made.
+Walking to the left when exiting the Main House, guests will see the well and behind it is the ash hopper where lye soap was made.
 The smokehouse was used to smoke and salt hogs and contains many of the original devices used in that process.

 Note: the fine arrowhead collection dredged from the Tennessee River in the 1930’s and other interesting items on display in this house.

 Walking across the courtyard, guests can enter the guest house which, in its day, could accommodate a large number of James White’s guests.
 Next door is James White’s millstones that were used for grinding.

 The blacksmith shop is where tools of the farm such as hoes, plows, horseshoes were made.
 It is operational today and often brought to life by a local blacksmith for demonstrations.

 After touring the Fort, guests will exit through the gift shop where they will find a display of interesting period items, unique gifts, and interesting books for purchase.

 The Historic Homes of Knoxville is a local partnership between the seven historic homes in Knoxville.
 You can visit each site individually or visit all of the sites by purchasing a combo pass at any of the seven locations.